PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Electrical Diagram/README.md

 The electrical diagrams represent the connections established in our robot from sensors and motors.

-# Components of our robot
+# Electrical components of our robot